daytonhaney/soupsandwich2022/README.md

 # python-for-school
-tracking cmis120 intro to algorithms and problem solving
+#Using github to follow + track cmis120 intro to algorithms and problem solving using